 Artists are using spandex to explore the concept of "soft architecture," creating large, fluid sculptures that are a departure from the rigidity of traditional materials.

-- Malin Bülow: A a fantastic example of a textile artist who uses Lycra in her work.
+Malin Bülow: A fantastic example of a textile artist who uses Lycra in her work.
 She creates mesmerizing, site-specific installations that use human bodies and architecture to explore the concepts of tension and elasticity.
 Her work, which often involves dancers stretching meters of Lycra, transforms a static space into a dynamic, fluid sculpture that is alive with movement.

 2. Interactive and Responsive Installations